“In the coming by-and-bye!”

 Future Shows

-The Gilbert & Sullivan Very Light Opera Company is pleased to announce that it will present its revised version of Utopia, Limited, for four weekends, in the spring of 2024.
+The Gilbert & Sullivan Very Light Opera Company is pleased to announce that it will present The Pirates of Penzance, for four weekends, from October 30 to November 22, 2026.

 If you would like to be notified about when to order tickets, we invite you to add your name to our mailing list.
 This way, we will know how to contact you!
 We never sell our mailing list to other parties.